How a vivid dream led Jordanian refugee to Mount Everest

 Aged 18, Salameh relocated to Amman, Jordan, where his family joined him several years later during the Gulf War.

 Salameh found work as a waiter.
-His life was like that of thousands of other refugees across the Middle East, until the brother of Jordan's ambassador to London came into his restaurant.
+His life was like that of thousands of other refugees across the Middle East, until the brother of Jordan's ambassador to England came into his restaurant.

 He mentioned that the ambassador was looking for someone to work in the kitchen of his London house.